The Fellow Slack integration helps you manage meeting agendas, action items, and meeting minutes without leaving Slack.

 - Plan your day with Fellow’s Daily Digest.

-- Review the agenda 15 minutes before the meeting.
+- Review the agenda of a 1-on-1 15 minutes before the meeting.

 - Turn Slack messages into agenda items.